 When you are in Princeton, you'll notice that it is more blue-collar than most other communities in America.
 39.21% of Princeton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Princeton is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Princeton who work in farm management occupations (14.80%), office and administrative support (11.02%), and sales jobs (8.82%).

-Telecommuters are a relatively large percentage of the workforce: 13.95% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.95% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Princeton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.